3349 Kindschi Hall of Science

 CMB 626 Advanced Nucleic Acids Laboratory

-Signal transduction in plants
+Plant development, signal transduction in plants

 A number of GVSU undergraduate students have worked with this mutant so that we now know: a) that the site and possibly the rate of growth of newly established tip growth are affected by the disruption of the genome, b) the location in the genome that was disrupted when the mutant was made, c) that it appears sequence directly encoding a protein was not disrupted at this site in the mutant (suggesting that some type of regulatory sequence/function was disrupted instead), and d) that there are repeated DNA sequence elements present at the site of the disruption in the genome.